 There are 2 types of LPA:

-A Personal Welfare Lasting Power of Attorney (LPA) allows you to plan ahead with regard to your personal healthcare and welfare by choosing one or more people to make decisions on your behalf.
+A Health & Welfare Lasting Power of Attorney (LPA) allows you to plan ahead with regard to your personal healthcare and welfare by choosing one or more people to make decisions on your behalf.

 The Attorney(s) you appoint to make personal welfare decisions will only be able to use this power once the LPA has been registered and provided that you cannot make the required decision for yourself.

 You can decide to give your Attorney the power to make decisions about any or all of your personal welfare matters, including healthcare matters.
 This could involve some significant decisions, such as:

 - giving or refusing consent to particular types of health care, including medical treatment decisions; or

 - whether you continue to live in your own home, perhaps with help and support from social services, or whether residential care would be more appropriate for you.